 It is set in beautifully maintained gardens and woodland overlooking Belfast Lough and the County Antrim coastline.
-Period furniture and fine paintings in spacious high ceilinged rooms give a soothing feeling of exclusivity, and comfortable drawing rooms overlook the lough.
+Period furniture and fine paintings in spacious high ceilinged public areas give a soothing feeling of exclusivity, and comfortable drawing rooms overlook the lough.
+WiFi is available in all areas, and there are video/DVD players in suites.

-The hotel has an association with The Royal Belfast Golf Club, four minutes away by car (book the complimentary hospitality limousine) also a fine health club; the ‘Cultra Inn’, a bar and restaurant in the grounds, offers an informal alternative to The Mitre Restaurant.
+The hotel has an association with The Royal Belfast Golf Club, four minutes away by car (book the complimentary hospitality limousine) also a fine health club.

 The fine dining restaurant is in a long room overlooking the lough, with a discreet and luxurious ambience - and, with very comfortable and well-padded upholstered chairs, conducive to lingering.